This guide to things to do in Essaouira contains affiliate links.

 Thanks to its seaside location, Essaouira enjoys bearable temperatures all year round.

-Indeed, come the summer, it doesn’t suffer from the stifling heat that settles over cities such as Marrakech (in fact, the summer months are some of the city’s windiest).
-However, it does mean that it can get a little damp and chilly during the wintertime.
+Come the summer, it doesn’t suffer from the stifling heat that settles over cities such as Marrakech (in fact, the summer months are some of the city’s windiest).
+However, it does mean that it can get a little damp and chilly during the winter.

 A popular vacation spot for Moroccans, Essaouira is particularly crowded between June – August, and therefore perhaps worth avoiding.

 We visited the city in March – a time when the temperatures were still lovely and warm (around 22 – 25 degrees) and the streets were fairly empty.
-Although the evenings were a little colder, this gave us the perfect excuse to sit by roaring fires and snuggle under traditional Berber blankets.
+Although the evenings were colder, this gave us the perfect excuse to sit by roaring fires and snuggle under traditional Berber blankets (another of my favourite things to do in Essaouira).

 If spring is out of the question, then aim to visit Essaouira in late September.
 With temperatures still warm and the last of the summer crowds beginning to die down, early autumn in Essaouira is (I’ve heard) beautiful.